Why McLanahan Filter Presses

 - Many companies are now waiting years for permits for new settling ponds without assurance that this permit will be approved.
 Moving to a closed-loop process can eliminate the need for some of these long permitting processes.

 - Water availability and cost are becoming more of an issue as large population areas continue to grow.
 These areas also require quarried and mined materials, but lack of water can be restrictive for new plant considerations.
-Plant feasibility is greatly improved using a closed loop approach to wet processing with a filter press due to the maximum recovery of recyclable water, minimising the need for new water sourcing.
+Plant feasibility is greatly improved using a closed loop approach to wet processing with a filter press due to the maximum recovery of recyclable water, minimizing the need for new water sourcing.

 What are the key options that should be considered when purchasing a Filter Press?